0nix/ggj21/twine/scriptstuff.md

 The phone call is over from Kleiner's side of the line.

 "GOD-DAMN-IT!"
-Hassel screams, he slams the phone on the cradle.
+Hassel screams as he slams the phone on the cradle.
 The noise it makes through the speakers forces you to wince.